beyond-sharepoint/sp-angular-webpack/README.md

 At this point a browser will be opened to the sample app.
 When you navigate to a sample that requires authentication with SharePoint Online, you'll be automatically navigated to the login page and back to the app.

->Additional steps required for on-prem SharePoint.
+>Additional steps are required for on-prem SharePoint.

 ### Development

-Once you get a feel for the starter, browse the code within ./src/app/**/*.
+Once you get a feel for the starter, browse the code within ./src/app/**.

 After you're comfortable with what the starter is doing, using your editor of choice, go ahead and start changing the starter to fit your needs, after all, the starter is here to